Difference Between Certificates, Ratings, and Endorsements

 Ratings

-Additional pilot certifications, known as ratings, authorize pilots to operate aircraft under specific conditions or fly particular types of planes.
-Some examples include Instrument Rating for flying in low-visibility conditions, the Multi-Engine Rating for flying with multiple engines, and the Seaplane Rating for operating planes that can land on water.
+Ratings are FAA-authorized additions to an existing certificate.
+They authorize a pilot to operate under specific conditions or fly particular aircraft types, and most require a checkride.
+Some common types of pilot ratings include Instrument Rating for flying in low-visibility conditions, the Multi-Engine Rating for flying with multiple engines, and the Seaplane Rating for operating planes that can land on water.

 Instrument Rating